 Third, there was the role played by foreigners, including European Jewish immigrants.
-Although conventional wisdom has it that foreigners were the primary agent of economic change in the Middle East, more recent scholarship attaches greater importance to the role played by indigenous Arab actors who, according to this view, were largely responsible for the expansion of the commercial agricultural sector in Syria in general and Palestine in particular.
-118 given to them in many standard economic writings, most middle-class economic activities were undertaken by foreign nationals.
-In many instances, these foreign agents provided most of the social overhead capital, either in the form of loans to the Ottoman government or through direct investment in local enterprises, such as the Suez Canal and the Berlin-Baghdad and Syrian railways.
-In addition, the economic upswing in Palestine was mainly confined to the agrarian sector.
+Although conventional wisdom has it that foreigners were the primary agent of economic change in the Middle East, more recent scholarship attaches greater importance to the role played by indigenous Arab actors who, according to this view, were largely responsible for the expansion of the commercial agricultural sector in Syria in general and Palestine in particular.118

+However, despite the fact that there is merit to the view that indigenous Arab agents deserve more credit than has been given to them in many standard economic writings, most middle-class economic activities were undertaken by foreign nationals.
+In many instances, these foreign agents provided most of the social overhead capital, either in the form of loans to the Ottoman government or through direct investment in local enterprises, such as the Suez Canal and the Berlin-Baghdad and Syrian railways.119 In addition, the economic upswing in Palestine was mainly confined to the agrarian sector.
 The development of other sectors of the economy, such as pottery, viticulture, and cotton processing, was not on the same scale as that of agriculture.
 And even though the economy of the country had gained in momentum and scope, it was not transformed into an economy that relied on new methods and machinery, or that could realistically manufacture new products.